kubernetes/kubernetes/examples/k8petstore/README.md

 ## Now what?

-Once you have done the above 3 steps, you have a working, from source, locally runnable version of the k8petstore app, now, we can try to run it in kubernetes.
+Once you have done the above 3 steps, you have a working, from source, locally runnable version of the k8petstore app, now, we can try to run it in lmktfy.

 ## Hacking, testing, benchmarking